As a proud swimming pool owner, you probably never miss your regular cleaning and testing routine, right?

 If any shock (calcium hypochlorite) settles to the bottom of your pool, use a brush to disperse the chemical evenly.

 Mistake #13: Shocking Your Swimming Pool in the Daytime

 When chlorine attaches to particles in the water, it leaves traces of chemical compounds called chloramines.
 Because these compounds irritate the eyes and skin, you don’t want that stuff floating around in your pool.

 Regularly shocking your pool will eliminate chloramines, knocking your pool’s chlorine levels down to a safe and pleasant three parts per million (ppm).

 The rub is that shock chemicals include unstabilized chlorine, and the sun’s radiation will burn away one ppm per hour.
 The result is a diluted chemical mix, less effective cleaning, and a significant drain on your finances.

 - Shock your pool at least once per week, using roughly one pound (.5 kg) of shock chemicals per 10,000 gallons (37,854 L) of water.

-- Test and add a bit more shock until the pool reaches near the target three ppm.
+- Test and add more shock until the pool reaches the target of three ppm.

 Final Mistakes to Avoid